What Are the Biggest Risk Management Challenges Law Firms Face?Risk Management

 For more, read our full guide on data security for law firms.

 Human Error Risks

 Human error risks can also be related to technology and cyber threats, considering that a vast majority of social engineering and phishing attacks are predicated on tricking business employees into downloading or clicking on something in order to infect their networks and systems.
-However, there are many more risks associated with human error and negligence that can lead to serious legal malpractice claims.
+However, there are many more risks associated with human error and negligence that can lead to compliance issues and serious legal malpractice claims.